tristanls/gossipmonger-tcp-transport/README.md

   * `options`: See `new TcpTransport(options)` `options`.
   * `callback`: See `tcpTransport.listen(callback)` `callback`.
-  * Return: _Object_ An instance of TcpTransport with server running.
+  * Return: _Object_ An instance of TcpTransport with server listening on host and port as specified in options or defaults.

 Creates new TCP transport and starts the server.